Skip to Content

 2. Implementation

-Under this policy, all researchers must comply with funder requirements in relation to the dissemination and open accessibility of research data.
+Notwithstanding funder requirements, all researchers[2] at the University are required to comply with this Policy and ensure the proper collection, recording, maintenance, storage and security of research data.
+This policy requires that all researchers must comply with funder requirements in relation to the dissemination and sharing of research data.
+Where specific policies exist, researchers must follow those funder guidelines and mandates, paying attention to timeframes for the sharing of data, as well as to any named repositories where data must be shared.
 In cases where funder requirements are not specified, the University, as part of its commitment towards open access, encourages all researchers to make their publicly funded research accessible and freely available, where legally, commercially and ethically appropriate.

 3. Key principles and expectations